Master of Science in Analytics

 - Gaining an in-depth understanding of established and state-of-the-art statistical modeling, machine learning, and artificial intelligence techniques

-- Designing and implementing applied research by using analytics tools relevant to strategic business issues, while working with real data sets provided by our industry partners in the Capstone project
+- Designing and implementing applied research by using analytics tools relevant to strategic business issues and working with real data sets provided by our industry partners

-- Building effective leadership and communication skills which includes developing impactful, practical solutions and understanding the marriage between business and analytics strategy
+- Building effective leadership and communication skills such as developing impactful, practical solutions and understanding the relationship between business and analytics strategy

 MScA Graduate Career Outlook